shahaf2284/High-Speed-Network_and_Switching_mininet/README.md

 iterations of DFS (Depth-First-Search) approach from source to destination until there are no augmented paths possible, then the maximum flow is found.
 Once we received the maximum flow-value RYU-Controller sets that as constant value for maximum paths which is used for multipath routing.
-Through this approach we can improve the through￾put(bandwidth).
-The below Figure 4 defines the high-level execution of this project.
+Through this approach we can improve the through-put(bandwidth).
+The below defines the high-level execution of this project.

 ![image](https://github.com/shahaf2284/High-Speed-Network_and_Switching_mininet/assets/122786017/ba046bf3-4547-4edb-9da1-27a6be7c4b42)